aoterodelaroza/fudge/README.md

 environmentally-aware, sets forth on a quest to cleanse the planet and finally rid it of the perpetrators of this thoughtless deed, the greedy and selfish Naggons.
-But what can one Fudge do against the evil hordes.
+But what can one Fudge do against the evil hordes?
 Fudge must journey through levels, making each one safe by:

 1) Clearing up all the **radioactive earth** (**~**).